AuReMe/metage2metabo/docs/tutorial.rst

 Outputs and logs
 ----------------

-By default, ``m2m`` writes into the console (stdout) and into a log file located at the root of the results directory and named after the subcommand that wad executed.
-The option ``-q`` can be given to any ``m2m`` subcommand to write in the log file and write to stdout only the warnings, errors and critical issues, together with the path to the log file.
+By default, ``m2m`` writes into the console (stdout) and into a log file located at the root of the results directory and named after the subcommand that was executed.
+The option ``-q`` can be given to any ``m2m`` subcommand to write in the log file and to stdout only the warnings, errors and critical issues, together with the path to the log file.

 m2m recon
 ---------